The science behind VHH antibodies.

 The big reason that Isogenica sees VHHs as special is their flexibility.
 Because of their simplicity, they can easily link to other biomolecules, including other VHHs, for numerous applications.

 With a decade of synthetic VHH discovery campaigns under our belt, Isogenica is building on this expertise to develop internal drug assets for oncology.
-To explore the many different therapeutic and diagnostic uses for VHHs, including Isogenica’s multi-specifics pipeline, check out our Applications pages.
+To explore the many different therapeutic and diagnostic uses for VHHs, including Isogenica’s multi-specifics pipeline, check out our applications pages, and for answers to FAQs on VHHs.

 Isogenica ISOXTEND® half-life extension for biotherapeutics